US warns China, props India for role in East Asian region

 Parts of General Mattis speech, however, sounded as a desperate attempt to sell American military hardware.
 Underscoring the need to keep the sea-lanes in the region open and operative for global good, the defense secretary talked about the “interoperability” between the US military and regional forces.
 “This applies to both hardware and software, by promoting financing and sales of cutting-edge US defense equipment to security partners and opening the aperture of US professional military education to more Indo-Pacific military non-coms and officers.”

-The Shangri-La Dialogue is sponsored by the International Institute for Strategic Studies, a British think tank, and has taken place every year in Singapore since 2002.
+The Shangri-La Dialogue is sponsored by the International Institute for Strategic Studies (IISS), a British think tank, and has taken place every year in Singapore since 2002.

+SINGAPORE: The United States (US) plans to prop India for an enhanced role in a region referred to until recently as Asia-Pacific.

 “Despite China’s claims to the contrary, the placement of these weapon systems is tied directly to military use for the purpose of intimidation and coercion.
 China’s militarisation of the Spratly’s is also in direct contradiction to President Xi’s 2015 public assurances in the White House Rose Garden,” the defense secretary reminded.
 For these reasons, he said the US disinvited the Chinese Navy from the 2018 Rim of the Pacific Exercises “as China’s behaviour is inconsistent with the principles and purposes of the RimPac Exercise”.